 If you major in any of our Biological and Chemical Sciences degree programs, you will graduate with the required courses for entrance into medical school.
-Check out our biology, biotechnology, chemistry, or biomedical engineering programs.
+Check out our biology, biotechnology, or chemistry programs.
 We also offer a combined accelerated seven-year Life Science, B.S./Osteopathic Medicine, D.O. degree, as well as other combined degree programs in physical therapy and physician assistant studies.

 But not all pre-med students major in biology or chemistry.
 Even if you choose to major in fine arts or interdisciplinary studies, you can still earn the requisite credits to apply to medical school, as long as your pre-medical school plan incorporates the required courses and useful electives.